lagom/shopping-cart-scala/README.md

+This sample application is now maintained at <https://github.com/lagom/lagom-samples>.

 # Shopping Cart

 This sample application demonstrates a simple shopping cart built with Lagom.
 It contains two services, a shopping cart service, for managing shopping carts, and an inventory service, for tracking inventory.